WallarooLabs/wally/book/python/api.md

 `bs` is a `bytes` of the length returned by [payload_length](#payload-length(bs)), and it is up to the developer to translate that into a python object.

-#### Example SourceDecoder
+#### Example TCPSourceDecoder

-A complete SourceDecoder example that decodes messages with a 32-bit unsigned integer _payload_length_ and a character followed by a 32-bt unsigned int in its _payload_:
+A complete TCPSourceDecoder example that decodes messages with a 32-bit unsigned integer _payload_length_ and a character followed by a 32-bt unsigned int in its _payload_:

 ```python
 class Decoder(object):